… because I forget simple little things too soon …

 Desolder the two wires on the speaker, very gently.
 They are very

-Use a very small flat head screw driver to slowly and gently
+Use a very small flat head screw driver to slowly

 scratch off the yellow glue around the speaker.
 You need to be